iwoty/administrative-divisions-oop-exercise/README.md

 # Know your neighbourhood - Python OOP project

 ## Overview
-* This is a simple app handling with data about administration division in Malopolska region
+* This is a simple app handling with data about administration division in Malopolska region.
-* Written fully in python in an OOP style
+* Written fully in python in an OOP style.

 ## Launching
-* To use just run main.py
+* To use just run main.py.

 ## Contributor
 * Iwo Tyszkowski